| Online |

 (Score: 1)

-by Trizt on Jul 30, 2005 - 17:37 (User information | Send a message
+by Trizt on Jul 30, 2005 - 17:37

 This ain't really true, Honeywell did supply computers for the Viking Landers, equipped with the 24-bit HDC-402, Viking II has lost it's battery (computer may work if powered), Viking I got a bad instruction from ground control and ended radio communication (computer may still be working, if the battery still is working).